-You have to leave the country once to get this kind of visa but after you come back you can stay in Thailand for as long as you want but you have to be willing to study.
+You have to leave the country once to get this kind of visa but after you come back you can stay in Thailand for as long as you want as long as you’re willing to study.
 Another issue with this kind of visa is the corruption.
-You have to go to an immigration department every 3 months to extend your stay and those guys will make you suffer unless you are ready to pay a bribe of ~$150 so the overall yearly cost would be about $1000.
+You have to go to an immigration department every three months to extend your stay and those guys will make you suffer unless you’re ready to pay a bribe of ~$150 so the overall yearly cost would be about $1000.

-Pros: - you can keep extending your visa as long as you want - it has the same price as previous options but you will have more comfort
+- It has the same price as previous options but you will have more comfort

-This is the cheapest and most comfortable option that would allow you to stay in Thailand longer than 6 months.
+This is the cheapest and most comfortable option that would allow you to stay in Thailand longer than six months.

 Option 4: Thailand Elite

 It’s certainly true that money can bring you a lot of comfort and Thailand is no exception.
-Elite visas are aimed for business travelers and they allow you to stay in Thailand for 5 to 20 years, depending on the type of your visa.
-The cheapest Elite visa is called Elite Easy Access and it would cost you about $15 000.
+Elite visas are aimed for business travelers and they allow you to stay in Thailand for five to twenty years, depending on the type of your visa.
+The cheapest Elite visa is called Elite Easy Access and it would cost you about $15,000.

 The only big problem with this visa apart from it’s cost is that you still have to report to the local immigration office every 90 days.
 The law is the law and there are no exceptions, every foreigner has to fill a report with his current residence address every 90 days.
 The Thailand Elite team tried to make this experience as pleasant as possible so they opened a concierge service in Bangkok, Phuket and Chiang Mai and they can go to the immigration office and stand in a queue for you but you have to visit them to drop your passport and to take it back a few days later.